dpapavas/lagrange-keyboard/BUILD.md

 and is straightforward to do, since using a simple all-purpose adhesive allows plenty of time to properly install the boot and remove any residue before the glue cures.

+### Assembling the bridge

+Assembly of the bridge is probably best carried out on the keyboard.
+The instructions below apply to the default configuration; if changes have been made, adjust accordingly.
+Also, if you haven't done so already, you should probably first use the keyboard without the bridge for a while and try various positions (in terms of separation and toe angle), to see what works best.
+You can then adjust the bridge accordingly straight away, without the hassle of having to partially dismantle it in order to try out changes to the setup.

+Begin by installing the mount links onto the bottom covers of each side, using M4 x 12mm or M4 x 16mm countersunk screws.
+Next assemble the toe links by threading the eye rod end all the way onto a M6 x 30mm grub screw and fastening it with a thin M6 jam nut.
+The fork end should be threaded partway and similarly secured with a thin jam nut, making sure that both toe rods have the same length of grub screw thread showing.

+Align the the fork end with the lower mount link bearing hole and thread an M6 x 16mm button (or similar) head style screw through the holes, without fastening it just yet.
+Align one hole of the separation link fork with the upper bearing of the mount link and the other with the toe link eye and thread M6 x 16mm (or 20mm if installing the brackets) screws, again without applying nuts on the other end.

+With the bridge partially assembled on each end, position the keyboard sides as desired.
+Adjust the toe link lengths so that the separation links face each other at the desired toe angle, then thread a suitably long (i.e. long enough to achieve the desired separation when threaded halfway into the separation link rod end, leaving room for adjustments should they be necessary) into the separation link rod ends and tighten lightly with jam nuts.
+Try out the resulting setup and if no further adjustments are required, install the cable brackets (if used) and tighten all fork bolts with thin jam nuts and washers.

+Tightening is required to make the assembly rigid, as backlash in the joints will otherwise allow some motion, but light tightening should be sufficient.
+Don't overdo it as the forks are relatively prone to breaking.
+Also exercise care when handling the bridged keyboard; the bridge may look like a convenient handle, but it was not designed to bear loads and its length can make it quite easy to apply large torques on the joints.
+Always carry the keyboard holding both sides, making sure not to stress the bridge more than necessary.

 ### Keycaps